Admission to the Pathway 2 Program

 Details about our admissions process, including specific prerequisite requirements, are listed in our Student Handbook and Catalog and in the current Lactation Consultation Program Application Packet, which is posted to the website on June 1st each year.

-We strongly encourage you to read all admissions material carefully, but please get in touch with our Lactation Program Coordinator, Sarah Longwell, with any questions.
+We strongly encourage you to read all the admissions material carefully and get in touch with our Lactation Program Coordinator with any questions.

 Frequently Asked Questions

 There is no requirement for receiving any vaccines.
 Students enrolling in the Midwifery and Lactation Consultation programs will need to submit proof of immunization to measles.
 Proof of immunization could include the dates of vaccination, certification of contracting measles, or the results of a titre test indicating immunity.